grouzen/cl-ngxmpp/README.md

 ```commonlisp
 (ql:quickload :cl-ngxmpp-client.examples)
 ```
-There is echo-bot.lisp example, to run it print:
+There is echo-bot.lisp example, to run it type:
 ```commonlisp
 (cl-ngxmpp-client.examples.echo-bot:run
     :server-hostname "<your jabber server>"